 In verse 21 Paul explains his inner motive to exalt Christ: “For to me, to live is Christ and to die is gain.”
 What does this mean?
 “To live is Christ” means that Paul had been united with Christ through his death and resurrection.
 Galatians 2:20 says, “I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I now live in the body I live by faith in the Son of God who loved me and gave himself for me.”
 Romans 14:8 says, “If we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord.”
 “To live is Christ” means to honor Christ highly in whatever we do, whether it is school study, housework, a job, sports, or whatever.
 So Paul said, “So whether you eat or drink or whatever you do, do it all for the glory of God” (1 Cor 10:31).
 What is the purpose for our living in this world?
 Is it to magnify our name or enjoy our lives?
 We need to consider this very seriously.
 When we live for ourselves, we cannot rejoice.
 But when we live to honor Christ, we can rejoice.
 Ray Lewis is a pro football player.
 Usually such people live for their own glory and honor and enjoy wealth selfishly.
 When they win a championship game they exalt themselves greatly.
 But Ray Lewis is different.
 After his team won the championship game he got down on his knees and prayed to the Lord, giving honor and glory and thanks to his heavenly Father.
 At that moment, dozens of television cameras and microphones surrounded him.
 The whole world seemed to be watching him.
 But he did not boast about himself at all.
 He only gave glory to God.
 As he did so, he was overflowing with joy.

-Third, Paul rejoiced when he was concerned for others more than himself (22-26).
+Third, Paul rejoiced when he was concerned for the spiritual welfare of others more than his own (22-26).
 When Paul thought about his future, there were two possible outcomes.
 If he lived, he wanted to work more for Christ (22).
-But his greater desire was to depart and be with Christ.
-He thought this was better by far (23).
+But his greater desire was to depart and be with Christ, because to him to die was gain (23).
+He thought this was better by far.
 But it was more necessary for the Philippians that Paul remain with them.
 So he was in a dilemma.
 It was hard for him to decide.
 But he was convinced that since God’s people needed him, he would remain with them for their progress and joy in the faith (24-25).
 He wanted to be a blessing to them (26).
 Even though Paul was a prisoner of the Roman Empire, he was not bound by the hostile environment.
 He was free to desire to be with Christ and to serve the Lord’s people.
 He had freedom in Christ.
 But he did not use this freedom for his own benefit.
 He used it to serve God’s people.

 Here we can find another reason why he could rejoice.
 He loved others more than himself.
 As we know, “joy” is an acronym: “J” stands for Jesus; “o” stands for others; and “y” stands for yourself.
 When we love Jesus first, others second and ourselves last we can have real joy.
 We have a strong tendency to think of ourselves too much because of our self-centeredness.
 We think, talk and behave as if we are the center of the universe.
 If we remain in that kind of lifestyle we cannot rejoice.
 We hurt others and are hurt by others.
 C.S.
 Lewis in his book, “The Great Divorce,” depicts hell as simply the continuation of a selfish life until one becomes totally isolated from everybody.
 The selfish end up all alone, blaming others, in great misery.
 However, when we follow the principle of Jesus first, others second, ourselves last we will surely rejoice.